raygj/consul-content/consul-dns/consul DNS BIND walkthrough.md

 	- first attempt at using this was a fail because the forwarder record does not support specifying a port (i.e., <consul IP>:8600)
 	- second attempt, making the use of BIND as a requirement
 		- configured Windows DNS conditional forwarder to forward _*consul_ domain to BIND server with forwarding zone already configured
-		- adds a requirement for the BIND server, but that is the support pattern
+		- adds a requirement for the BIND server, but that is the HashiCorp supported pattern
 	- third attempt, install Consul agent on Windows server and setup conditional forwarder to point to the local Consul agent
 		- requires Consul agent to listen on port 53
 		- requires use of another NIC since 53 is bound to primary LAN NIC of Windows server

-# appendix: tcpdump and wireshark to debug
+# appendix: using tcpdump and wireshark to debug

 1 prepare two tcpdump snippets to capture dig and ping tests separately 1 prepare to run a dig test and ping test from host setup to use central DNS server